-\textbf{Diffusion-based Text-to-Image Generation} Diffusion-based text-to-image generation has achieved remarkable progress in recent years~\cite{zhang2023text}.
-Stable Diffusion (SD)~\cite{rombach2022high} performs latent-space denoising with CLIP-based guidance~\cite{radford2021clip}.
-SDXL~\cite{podell2023sdxl} enhances it through a larger design and multi-stage refinement for more faithful images.
+\paragraph{Diffusion-based Text-to-Image Generation.} Diffusion-based T2I generation has achieved remarkable progress in recent years~\cite{zhang2023text}.
+Stable Diffusion (SD)~\cite{rombach2022high} performs latent-space denoising with CLIP-based guidance~\cite{radford2021clip}, while SDXL~\cite{podell2023sdxl} further improves generation fidelity through a larger architecture and multi-stage refinement.
 Chen \etal~\cite{chen2023pixart} proposed Pixart-$\alpha$, a transformer-based diffusion model~\cite{peebles2023scalable} achieving superior text–image alignment and training efficiency.
-To enhance controllability, Zhang \etal~\cite{zhang2023adding} proposed ControlNet, which injects additional spatial conditions such as edges or depth maps into the diffusion process, while Mou \etal~\cite{mou2024t2i} presented T2I-Adapter, a plug-and-play module enabling conditioning on various visual modalities.
-Li \etal~\cite{ye2023ip} extended this direction with IP-Adapter, aligning diffusion features with external image embeddings for more flexible cross-modal guidance.
-Beyond controllable conditioning, several methods focus on learning new visual concepts.
+To enhance controllability, ControlNet~\cite{zhang2023adding} introduces additional spatial conditions such as edges and depth maps into the diffusion process, while T2I-Adapter~\cite{mou2024t2i} provides a plug-and-play module for conditioning on various visual modalities.
+Ye \etal~\cite{ye2023ip} extended this direction with IP-Adapter, aligning diffusion features with external image embeddings for more flexible cross-modal guidance.
+Beyond conditional control, several methods focus on learning new visual concepts.
 Textual Inversion~\cite{gal2022ti} learns new token embeddings without modifying model weights, while DreamBooth~\cite{ruiz2023dreambooth} fine-tunes the diffusion model to bind new visual identities to textual tokens.
-While these models improve semantic alignment and controllability, they remain grounded in explicit semantics and struggle to represent abstract concepts such as emotions.